-The Home Health Aide (HHA) is part of the home care team, providing personal care, and companionship to the client in their residence.
+The Home Health Aide (HHA) is part of the home care team, providing personal care, and companionship to the client in their home.

 The HHA will work under the direction, instruction and supervision of a Register Nurse (RN).
 This person will be responsible for observing patients, reporting these observations and documenting observations and care performed.

-If you need just a one paragraph to summarize the home health aide job description this is it!
+If you need just a one paragraph to summarize the job description this is it!

-The Summary will provide, in very broad terms, what the responsibilities will be of a HHA.
+The Summary will provide, in very broad terms, what the responsibilities will be.